Blockstream/satellite/doc/sdr.md

 blocksat-cli sdr
 ```

-More specifically, as thoroughly explained in the [Antenna Pointing
+More specifically, as thoroughly explained in the [antenna alignment
-Guide](antenna-pointing.md#sdr-based), you might want to run with specific gain
+section](antenna-pointing.md#sdr-based), you might want to run with specific
-and de-rotation parameters that are suitable to your setup, like so:
+gain and de-rotation parameters that are suitable to your setup, like so:

 ```
 blocksat-cli sdr -g [gain] --derotate [freq_offset]